wtsi-ssg/wr/docs/basics/add.rst

 To make the most efficient use of your available hardware resources, you should specify how much time, memory, disk and CPU your commands will use.
-With this knowledge, wr will be able to schedule as many of your commands to be run at once, without overloading any particular machine.
+With this knowledge, wr will be able to schedule as many of your commands as possible to be run at once, without overloading any particular machine.

 ``--memory`` and ``--time`` let you provide hints to wr manager so that it can do a better job of spawning runners to handle these commands. "memory" values